 ✔️ What are the deliverables?

-Make a list of deliverables along with a clear, agreed-upon explanation of what is due when.
-Details related to the “finished product” are helpful here- quantity, color, size, structure, etc. Whatever’s required to satisfy the expectation of deliverables, be it physical, visual, whatever- agree on it’s details and when it’s due.
+Make a list of deliverables along with a clear, agreed-upon explanation of what is due and when.
+Details related to the “finished product” are helpful here- quantity, color, size, structure, etc. Whatever is required to satisfy the expectation of deliverables, be it physical, visual, or whatever – agree on its details and when it’s due.

 Define and list the industry standards required if applicable, as well as any adherence to testing requirements.
 Make it detailed.
 What do the standards clearly state?
 Measure the inventory of testing equipment, if any, and those persons involved in the testing process.

 Define the expectations of the stakeholders involved in this project.
 What would they define as the successful completion of the project?
 Make sure this is clear to all parties.

 Will anyone need to travel for this project?
 Detail that here.
 List any certifications or educational degrees required for the successful completion of the project (if any), and be sure to list specifically any equipment or resources needed.

 Once the project budget is created- list and agree on the payment amounts, schedule of payments related to the project, and whether are payouts delivered upon completion or up-front.
 Will payment occur per milestone?
 Whatever payment plan suits the needs of all parties of the project requires agreement here.